Dinajpur Government College: Library

 The library of Dinajpur College was established in 1942 at the time of establishment of the college.
 There are 30,000 books in the library.

 Every department has a library of their own.
 Various kinds of cultural and educational plans are also held in library.

+Residential Halls

+Dinajpur Government College has a total of six residential halls for its students, comprising three halls for male students and three for female students.